-5. External Sources and Potential Controls
+5. External sources and potential controls

-5.1 General Concepts
+5.1.
+General concepts

 Controlling sources of either THg or the various forms of Hg is one of the primary possible approaches for attempting to reduce MeHg accumulation in Bay Area aquatic food webs.
 Understanding the relative influence of the different quantities and forms of Hg emanating from different sources is essential to efficient and effective source control.
 The influence on MeHg bioaccumulation of the Hg entering the aquatic ecosystem as cinnabar and related insoluble forms has long been a question.
-Recent findings indicate that although in the very short term there may be differences in the relative availability of different Hg inputs to Hg(II)-methylation and eventual MeHg bioaccumulation, the decades-long residence time of particle-associated Hg in the Bay is sufficient to allow significant conversion of even the insoluble forms of Hg into MeHg.
+Recent findings indicate that although in the short term there may be differences in the relative availability of different Hg inputs to Hg(II)-methylation and eventual MeHg bioaccumulation, the decades-long residence time of particleassociated Hg in the Bay is sufficient to allow significant conversion of even the insoluble forms of Hg into MeHg.
 Therefore, the large pool of Hg already present within the ecosystem dominates the fraction converted to MeHg and accumulating in the food web.
 In other words, a small bioavailable portion of a very large pool (Hg in Bay sediment) appears to outweigh the influence of a likely highly bioavailable but small input (i.e., atmospheric deposition).
 Decreasing Hg inputs can be expected to reduce MeHg in the food web, but it will likely take a long time before those reductions are seen due to the large pool already in the ecosystem.
-Sediment particles currently entering the Bay from many local watersheds (both with and without historical mining) have comparable or higher Hg concentrations than those already in the Bay, so unless these concentrations are decreased, the problem of Hg contamination will likely continue indefinitely even without the legacy inventory in surface sediment.
-The following sections provide background on the magnitudes and characteristics of these various loads.
+Furthermore, sediment particles currently entering the Bay from many local watersheds (both with and without historical mining) have comparable or higher Hg concentrations than those already in the Bay, so unless these concentrations are decreased, the problem of Hg contamination will likely continue indefinitely even without the legacy inventory in surface sediment.

-5.2 Hg Mining Sediment as a Source to the Bay and Upstream Ecosystems
+5.2.
+Hg mining sediment as a source to the Bay and upstream ecosystems

-5.2.1 Linkage to Impairment
+5.2.1.
+Linkage to impairment

 Several lines of evidence indicate that transport of sediment particles from historic Hg mines forms a substantial contribution to MeHg contamination of Bay Area aquatic food webs.
-First, Hg stable isotopes exhibit spatial gradients indicating that mining legacy Hg in sediment, including that from both Hg mines in the Bay Area and Sierra Nevada gold mines in the upper watershed, contribute significantly to biotic MeHg exposure in the ecosystem (Gehrke et al., 2011a;b). δ^{202} Hg isotope values in Bay sediment exhibited a north-south spatial gradient.
-South Bay values were similar to δ^{202} Hg of Hg mine calcine (roasted ore) waste materials, suggesting New Almaden mining waste as a primary source.
+First, Hg stable isotopes exhibit spatial gradients indicating that mining legacy Hg in sediment, including that from both Hg mines in the Bay Area and Sierra Nevada gold mines in the upper watershed, contribute significantly to biotic MeHg exposure in the ecosystem (Gehrke et al., 2011a,b). δ^{202} Hg isotope values in Bay sediment exhibited a north-south spatial gradient.
+South Bay values were similar to $\delta^{202}\mathrm{Hg}$ of Hg mine calcine (roasted ore) waste materials, suggesting New Almaden mining waste as a primary source.
 North Bay values were more similar to the Hg(0) used in Sierra Nevada gold mines (Gehrke et al., 2011a), although the causal link to gold mining is less certain as Hg(0) from modern use in products and industrial processes as well as atmospheric Hg would have the same signature.
 Forage fish δ^{202} Hg paralleled the spatial gradient found in sediment, suggesting that the legacy Hg, including that derived from mining, contributed a substantial portion of the MeHg tissue burden (Gehrke et al., 2011b).
 The isotope pattern in fish was not as uniform and isotopically light as it would be if atmospheric Hg were the primary source throughout the Bay (Gratz et al., 2010).

-Another line of evidence indicating that Hg-enriched sediment from Hg mining districts can be a source of MeHg to aquatic food webs is the very high concentrations of MeHg in biota observed in reservoirs downstream of New Almaden, discussed previously in sections 3.1 and 4.2.
+Another line of evidence indicating that Hg-enriched sediment from Hg mining districts can be a source of MeHg to aquatic food webs is the very high concentrations of MeHg in biota observed in reservoirs downstream of New Almaden, discussed previously in Sections 3.1 and 4.2.
 The reservoirs with exceptionally high concentrations are hydrologically connected to the historic mining district.